Call Us

 A good first step would be to speak to your boss or HR team about the issues you’re experiencing at work and the damage it’s doing to your mental health.
 Many organisations have support structures and programmes in place to help staff members through struggles with mental health.

 If you don’t feel comfortable going to your boss or HR team, speak to a trusted friend, family member or colleague.
-Remember that those around you care for your wellbeing and will do what they can to help.
+Remember that people around you care for your wellbeing and will do what they can to help.

 Stay healthy